When is local search both effective and efficient?: Efficient local search in conditionally-smooth landscapes

 \begin{restatable}[\cref{app:effectiveFitnessDecreasing}]{proposition}{propSAstepsBound} On a conditionally-smooth fitness landscape $f$ on $n$ bits, the expected number of steps taken by \lang{SimulatedAnnealing} to find the peak is $\leq \tau^\alpha + n^2\frac{(\exp(\alpha) - 1)}{\alpha}$ where $\tau^\alpha = \inf\{t \;|\; r_t(1) \leq \frac{\alpha}{n} \}$. \end{restatable}

 \lang{RandomAscent} and \lang{SimulatedAnnealing} move to adjacent assignments, changing at most one variable at a time, and so require at least a linear number of steps.
 But \cref{thm:main_stepsBound} also applies to local search algorithms that jump to non-adjacent assignments.
 Some such algorithms like \lang{AntipodalJump}, \lang{JumpToBest}, and \lang{RandomJump} are especially popular on semismooth fitness landscapes since flipping any combination of variables with indexes in $\phi^+(x)$ results in a fitness increasing step~\cite{HowardsRule,simplexSurvey,LongJump}.
 But algorithms that take steps to non-adjacent assignments are also used in other contexts like the Kernighan-Lin heuristic for \lang{MaxCut}~\cite{KL_Original}.
 Such algorithms can exploit short but wide partial orders.
 For example on $\prec$-smooth landscapes, the number of steps taken by deterministic algorithms like \lang{AntipodalJump}, \lang{JumpToBest} and Kernighan-Lin are independent of $\text{width}(\prec)$, taking at most $\text{height}(\prec)$-steps (\cref{prop:runningtime-antipodal-and-best-jump} and \ref{prop:KL_bound}).
-Randomizing, like \lang{RandomJump}, which improving indexes to include in a jump requires only a $\log{(\text{width}(\prec)})$-factor more steps than the deterministic jump rules:
+Picking uniformly at random which subset of improving indexes to include in a jump -- as done by the like \lang{RandomJump} algorithm (see \cref{eq:randomJump} in \cref{app:efficientJumping}) -- requires only a $\log{(\text{width}(\prec)})$-factor more steps than the deterministic jump rules:

 \begin{restatable}[\cref{app:efficientJumping}]{proposition}{propRJstepsBound} Let $f$ be a conditionally-smooth landscape and $x^0$ some assignment.
 The expected number of steps that \lang{RandomJump} takes to find the peak is at most $(\log(\width[x^0]) + 2)\height[x^0]$. \end{restatable}